Not yet determined

 About the statistics

-The purpose of the statistics is to provide an overview of wage levels and wage changes for all employees.
+The purpose of the statistics is to provide an overview of earning levels and earning changes for all employees.
 The source of the statistics is A-ordningen.

-Monthly earnings are the main term in Statistics Norway’s wage statistics.
-Monthly earnings cover basic salaries, variable additional allowances and bonuses.
+Monthly earnings include basic monthly earning, variable additional allowances and bonuses.
 Overtime pay is not included in monthly earnings.

 Variable additional allowances

-As a rule, variable additional allowances are associated with special duties or working hours and the figures given are a calculated average per month for the period 1 January to the time of the census.
-Variable additional allowances cover allowances for working evenings and nights, call-out allowance, shift allowance, dirty conditions allowance, offshore allowance and other allowances that occur irregularly.
+As a rule, variable additional allowances are associated with irregular duties or working hours and the numbers given are a calculated average per month for the period 1 January to the time of the reference period.
+Variable additional allowances cover allowances for irregular working hours, call-out allowance, shift allowance, dirty work allowance, offshore allowance and other allowances that occur irregularly.

-This item includes allowances that are usually not connected with specific duties and where the payments occur irregularly with respect to the period in which they are earned or to which they apply.
+Bonuses includes allowances that are usually not associated with specific work tasks and where the payments occur irregularly with respect to the period the earnings are retained or to when they apply.
 Other examples of types of payments under this item are profit sharing, production allowance and gratuities.
-The figures given for bonuses are a calculated average per month for the period 1 January to the time of the census.
-This is done because the types of payments covered here are often paid out at irregular intervals and because the earning period is not necessarily the same as the period in which the payment was made.
+Bonuses are a calculated average per month for the period 1 January to the reference period.

 Payment for overtime work

-Payment for overtime work covers the sum of cash compensation for work done beyond contractual working hours, which is then compensated with a supplement to the basic wage or salary.
+Payment for overtime work covers the compensation in cash for work done beyond contractual working hours, which often are compensated with a supplement to the basic earnings.
 Overtime compensation is a calculated average per month over the period 1 January to the time of the census.
-This type of payment is not included in monthly earnings, but figures are given for overtime compensation when the statistics are released.
+This type of payment is not included in monthly earnings, but statistics covering overtime compensation are published.

-More information on calculating annual wage: Documentation calculation system for annual wage.
+For more information on calculating annual earnings: Documentation calculation system for annual wage.

 Full-time and part-time

-From 2015, full-time employees are defined as employees with a 100% position.
-Anyone with less than a 100% position is classed as a part-time employee.
-By combining information about the workload and the number of hours in a full-time position, the contractual working hours per week are calculated for each employee.
-The definition of a full-time position will thus suggest that the contractual working hours per week are between 28 and more than 40 hours based on a rotation/shift arrangement.
+From 2015, full-time employees are defined as employees with a 100% job (employment).
+Anyone with less than a 100% job (employment) are defined as part-time employees.
+By combining information about percentage of job (employment) and the number of hours in a full-time position, the contractual working hours per week are estimated for each employee.
 The weekly contractual working hours of the majority of full-time employees are 37.5.

 Age and sex